lmburns/pass-vera/README.md

 ### Inspiration, Miscellaneous

 - This is heavily based off of [`pass-tomb`](https://github.com/roddhjav/pass-tomb).
 Some pieces of code were taken from it and it provided an outline for me to do this project.
-This `README` is also structured in a very similar way. `pass-vera` was designed to work with macOS, since macOS doesn't support [dm-crypt](https://wiki.archlinux.org/index.php/dm-crypt) encryption, which is what `pass-tomb` uses. `pass-vera` also uses `launchctl` instead of `systemd` to create the timer that will automatically close/dismount the password-store.
+This `README` is also structured in a very similar way. `pass-vera` was designed to work with macOS, since macOS doesn't support [dm-crypt](https://wiki.archlinux.org/index.php/dm-crypt) encryption, which is what `pass-tomb` uses. `pass-vera` also uses `launchd` instead of `systemd` to create the timer that will automatically close/dismount the password-store.
 - [`MacTomb`](https://github.com/davinerd/MacTomb/blob/master/README.md) is available, which creates an encrypted DMG and stores files (built for applications) within it.
 It would be interesting to fork this project and create the same thing that I have created.

 ### License